ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

     (cb-superimpose structure door)))
 ```

-This is improvisation, but it work!
-Even if this piece of code appears complex, I can swear it was easy to write !
+This is improvisation, but it works!
+Even if this piece of code appears complex, I swear it was easy to write!
 And now, let's just use `(house "color")` everywhere...

 ![blue house](/blog/2021-09-08-one_day_with_racket/img/10-blue_house.png)

-Know let's write this very special function.
-I just want to say "draw 3 blue houses" and get my stuff.
-The signature will looks like `(n, color, thing) -> pict`.
+Now let's write this very special function.
+I just want to say "draw 3 blue houses" and get them.
+The signature would look like `(n, color, thing) -> pict`.

 ```rkt
 ; dumb color identifiers